sagemath/trac_to_gh/Issue 6984.md

 # Issue 6984: cygwin port: make lapack into a dummy spkg that requires systemwide lapack

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6984

 Original creator: was